 Please note: We need to see evidence to (a) ensure that your learner took part in the training, and (b) allow us to determine whether each learner is Carbon Literate or not.
 The Project can only judge the Carbon Literacy of individuals on the strength of the evidence supplied.
 Please bear this in mind when reviewing your learners’ evidence prior to submission.

-4. Ensure your personal action differs from your group action.
+- Ensure your personal action differs from your group action.
 This sounds obvious but you’d be surprised how often we get this.
 To become Carbon Literate you need to pledge an individual action and a group action.
-Your personal action is geared towards changes you can make in your home or in your lifestyle choices to reduce your carbon footprint.
-Your group action should consider the differences you can make in your workplace/ community/ place of study etc. to reduce the carbon footprint of a group of people.
+Your individual action doesn’t have to be focused on changes you can make in your home, and should ideally take place in the setting that the training has taken place.
+For example, if you’ve received your CL training at work, both your actions should take place within the work place, if possible (with an exception given if you feel you can make a bigger impact by changing something in your home life, than you have the authority to do at work, though this must be explained).
+Your individual action is essentially asking you to commit to a change you can create, without needing to ask anyone’s permission, to reduce your carbon footprint or that of your workplace/ institution/ community.
+Your group action should consider how to work with other people, to create a change within your workplace/ community/ place of study etc. to reduce the carbon footprint of a group of people.
 Consider this: How can you involve the most people to make the biggest impact?

 As we’ve said, we never fail a learner permanently, we just might not certify you until we get enough evidence, and with these tips you can ensure you, or your learners, can become Carbon Literate quickly and efficiently.